 You can join anytime, and leave when you wish.
 As a citizen, you'll receive periodic updates and opportunities for engagement.
 You can choose how you want to participate.
 We are currently seeking volunteers and contributors.

-For over thirty years Ms. Erica has served her community in a variety of roles, across the country and overseas, in a range of settings from state and local institutions to private, non-profit, faith-based organizations.
+For over thirty years, Erica Compere has served in the field of education in communities across the country and overseas.
+Her work settings have ranged from state and local institutions to private, non-profit, faith-based organizations.

-Ms. Erica grew up in a small town on the southern coast of Oregon.
-At an early age, she came to rely on the healing power of creative expression and the natural world to mitigate a challenging home life and racial discrimination.
-Her bi-racial experience led her to pursue graduate degree at Cornell University where she researched the social construction of race in America using literature as a form of qualitative study.
+Compere grew up in a small town on the southern coast of Oregon.
+At an early age, she came to rely on the healing power of creative expression and the natural world to mitigate trauma and racial discrimination.
+Her experience led her to pursue a master's at Cornell University where she researched the social construction of race in America using literature as a form of qualitative study.

-Ms. Erica is passionate about equity and inclusion, with a primary focus on healing from the trauma of historical and social injustice using creative arts as a tool.
+Compere is passionate about the power of knowledge and believes that alternative educational models better serve the learning styles and needs of students of color.
+She writes curriculum that incorporates equity and inclusion, with a primary focus on life-long learning, creating healthy lifestlyes, and healing from the trauma of historical and social injustice.
 She mastered her pedagogy in asset-based community learning environments as a professor in the Black Studies Department at California State University, Long Beach where she taught creative writing, theater and English composition.
-She coordinated theater programs for children in Florencia, Cuba and Incheon, South Korea.
-In 2018 she was awarded the Edna L. Homes Fellowship in Young Readers from Oregon Literary Arts, and a grant from the Elizabeth George Foundation for "Rewriting Life Stories," a summer writing retreat for high school students.
+She also coordinated programs for children in Cuba, South Korea and South Carolina.

 Most recently, she was awarded the Edna L. Homes Fellowship in Young Readers from Oregon Literary Arts, (2018) and a grant from the Elizabeth George Foundation for "Rewriting Life Stories," a summer writing retreat for high school students in 2018.